This article has links to products and services we recommend, which we may make a commission from.

-From the Pirin mountains, you will find specialties like Kapama.
-Traditional restaurants called mehana’s welcome you with authentic folkloric decor.
+From the Pirin mountains, you will find specialties like Kapama, where traditional restaurants called Mehana’s welcome you with authentic folkloric decor.

-Summer Savory or tsubritsa also spelled chubritsa is described as the “Queen of Bulgarian spices.”
+Herbs play a huge role in the general flavor of Bulgarian cuisine.
+Summer Savory or tsubritsa (also spelled chubritsa) is described as the “Queen of Bulgarian spices.”

-Nuts, honey, bread, and the famous Bulgarian yogurt also feature prominently in traditional Bulgarian food.
+Nuts, honey, bread, and the famous Bulgarian yogurt also feature prominently in traditional Bulgarian foods.

-Rakia, the national alcohol, made with grapes or fruits such as plums, apricots or quince usually kick off the meals.
+Rakia, the national alcohol, made with grapes or fruits such as plums, apricots, or quince, usually kicks off the meals.

 Traditional Bulgarian Appetizers & Starters